Nottingham station: 20th century

 The station became the property of the London, Midland and Scottish Railway, under the railway grouping of 1923.
-On Sunday 2 July 1939, the station was targeted by the Irish Republican Army in an attack on eight stations in the Midlands under their S-Plan; the others being Leicester, Derby, Birmingham, Stoke, Coventry, Leamington Spa and Stafford.
+On 2 July 1939, the station was targeted by the Irish Republican Army in an attack on eight stations in the Midlands under their S-Plan; the others being Leicester, Derby, Birmingham, Stoke, Coventry, Leamington Spa and Stafford.
 A bomb was left in a suitcase and exploded at 6:30 a.m.
 The glass roof of the cloak room and enquiry office was blown away.

 The station was nationalised in 1948, under the Transport Act 1947, becoming part of British Railways.
 Following the privatisation of the railways in the 1990s, ownership was transferred to Railtrack and subsequently to Network Rail.

 For many years, the Midland Railway suffered the indignity of its rival, the Great Central Railway, crossing above the station on a 170 ft bowstring girder bridge.
 This bridge became redundant in 1973 and was finally dismantled in the early 1980s.
 The alignment was later used for a new tramway bridge.

 Station Street tram stop

 With the opening of the Nottingham Express Transit (NET) in March 2004, Nottingham station became the southern terminus of the new tram line.
-The actual tram stop was located on Station Street, directly north of Nottingham railway station and partially over the Nottingham Canal.
+The actual tram stop was located on Station Street, directly north of Nottingham station and partially over the Nottingham Canal.
 It was constructed on a separate right-of-way, built on top of part of the old Great Central Main Line viaduct that used to lead northwards to the separate Nottingham Victoria railway station.
 North of the former stop, the tram route diverged from the old railway route to join an on-street section through the centre of Nottingham.
 To the south, the route ended at the end of the viaduct, where a since demolished bridge used to carry the Great Central line over the station.
-In 2012, work started to extend Nottingham Express Transit south towards Toton Lane and Clifton South.
+In 2012 work started to extend Nottingham Express Transit south towards Toton Lane and Clifton South.

 The tram stop itself was substantial, with a small station building containing a waiting area housing steps and a lift to reach the street below.
 There was also a short footbridge over Station Street, which connected to the main railway station.
 Up to three trams could be accommodated on the two platform faces; the western platform had a single-length platform, while the eastern platform was an extended double-length platform.